8bits1beard-io/Relationship-Bootstrapped/README.md

 - ✅ Two dogs, never married, no children
 - ✅ 80+ lbs dropped since February
-- ✅ Treats money like a tool—uses it freely, stays out of debt intentionally
+- ✅ Good credit, no credit card debt
+- ✅ Never been incarnated (this life only)
 - ✅ Daily gym routines (machine-based, no group fitness)
 - ✅ Comfortable working with Raspberry Pi, Jellyfin, Batocera, and Linux systems
 - ✅ Fluent in sarcasm, direct communication, and voice play